BlueObelisk/lensfield2/lensfield2-launcher/README.txt

 ------

-n:n conversions are not (currently) supported, however it is worth noting that '1:x' here does not strictly mean a single input. but rather a fixed number of inputs/outputs, while 'n' means an indeterminate number of streams.
+n:n conversions are not (currently) supported.
+However it is worth noting that '1:n' here does not strictly mean a single input but rather a fixed number of inputs/outputs, while 'n' means an indeterminate number of streams.

 * e.g. A 3:2 build step